 Step 6 Bottling and Enjoying your own Microbrew

 Yahoo, this is almost the best part - best part being the enjoyment of your brewing labors with friends.
 In fact, you should consider getting a friend to come help with the brewing & bottling.
 We will be expecting you to come in on your bottling date.
 We do Not Call You.
 When you come in a Brewmaster will carbonate and set up your Keg and assign you a filling station while you put all your clean bottles through the Sanitization Unit.
 A full 13 gallon Brew takes about 132-12 oz bottles or 72-22 oz bottles.
 Gallaghers' does stock and sell 12 ounce bottles cost: $13.14/case of 24 and/or 22 ounce bottles cost:$12.48 per case.
 You are welcome to re-use your own bottles, but make absolutely positive they are CLEAN.
 (TIP: Clean then store empty bottles UPSIDE DOWN so nothing collects or grows in the bottom of the bottles).
 We have all the bottle top tools you need.

 Storing your beer is easy too!
 Just keep it in a cool, dark place ( under the stairs is a great spot), your brew will be good for 3-6 months!

-* Call in advance to reserve your Brewing Kettle
+*Call in advance to reserve you copper kettle for brewing*